266 related texts · Page 5 of 6

-It's not just about war, you know.
 It's about something much bigger.
-The Book of Numbers, Bamidbar in Hebrew, gives us a verse that seems pretty straightforward: "And if you go to ...
+The Book of Numbers, Bamidbar in Hebrew, gives us a verse that seems But the ancient sages, they loved to dig deeper.
+They ask: Is this talking ab...

-Today, we're diving into a fascinating moment from the book of Bamidbar (Numbers), chapter 10, verse 29, where Moses makes a heartfelt plea to his father-in-law, Yitro (Jethro).
-Th...
+A fascinating moment from the book of Bamidbar (Numbers), chapter 10, verse 29, where Moses makes a heartfelt plea to his father-in-law, Yitro (Jethro).
+The verse reads, "the fathe...

-But where do we draw the line?
+Where do we draw the line?
 When is it just a colorful way of speaking, and when is it a promise we can truly count on?
-In Sifrei Devarim, a collection of legal interpretations ...
+In Sifrei Devarim, a collection of legal interpretations on t...

-The text starts by pondering the phrase "who can do as Your deeds" (Deuteronomy 3:24).
-Sifrei Devarim finds echoes of God's power in two pivotal moments of our history: the Exodus ...
+Pondering the phrase "who can do as Your deeds" (Deuteronomy 3:24).
+Sifrei Devarim finds echoes of God's power in two pivotal moments of our history: the Exodus from Egypt and the ...

 Stories like the one we find hinted at in Sifrei Devarim 43.
 It all starts with Lot, Abraham's nephew.
 Remember him?
 We find him in Bereshith (Genesis) 13:10, choosing to settle in...

 That’s kind of what's going on in this tiny, but fascinating, passage from Sifrei Devarim.
-We're diving into Deuteronomy, specifically (Deuteronomy 11:30).
-A seemingly simple quest...
+A seemingly simple question is posed: "Are they not across the Jordan?"
+Now, The first re...

 Rabbi Shimon, a sage whose insights continue to resonate, offers a fascinating perspective.
 He suggests that the verse in question isn’t just about listing rules, but about establi...